Cloud

 Initial InvestmentLow (OpEx)High (CapEx)

-Hidden CostsLowerHigher (power, cooling, space, staff)
+Hidden CostsFewer (no cooling, staffing)Higher (power, cooling, facilities, staff)

-Performance and Scalability: Cloud vs. On-premises
+Performance and Scalability: Cloud vs. Bare Metal

 Cloud computing offers elasticity, allowing you to rapidly scale resources (processing power, storage) up or down based on real-time demand.
 This ensures optimal performance during peak loads without sacrificing resources during low usage periods.
 A 2023 study by Flexera found that 73% of businesses reported improved application performance after migrating to the cloud.
-[Source: state of the cloud ON Flexera flexera.com]

 Examples: